What careers are CFT graduates qualified for and what are some typical jobs that graduates obtain?

 What types of supervision are offered by the CFT program?

-Supervision in the departmentally operated clinic, The Center for Healthy Families, is provided through a range of techniques including case discussion in supervision groups, live observation through one-way mirrors, session video–tape review, occasional co-therapy with supervisors, and live supervision of sessions via telephone consultation.
+Supervision in the departmentally operated clinic, The Center for Healthy Families, is provided through a range of techniques including case discussion in supervision groups, live observation through one-way mirrors, session video–tape review, and live supervision of sessions via telephone consultation or real-time video consultation during live sessions.

 How does one apply to the program?